ml4ai/tomcat/docs/developer/architecture.md

 ToMCAT inverts the original research direction of Project Malmo, placing humans in the spotlight instead of AI agents.
-We have vendorized the source of Project Malmo (external/malmo) and modified it to suit our purposes.
+We have vendorized the source of Project Malmo (external/malmo) and modified it to suit our purposes:
 1. The original Java mod (external/malmo/Minecraft) has been extended to
    - allow human control by default
    - add software instrumentation to capture human actions in the Minecraft environment.
    - add 'missions' (and documentation on how to implement new ones) to support developing machine social intelligence.
 2. The original C++ code for the Malmo static library has not been changed